 General Description of Actual Capital Fund Expenditures During the Plan Year

-In 2015, Seattle Housing Authority anticipated addressing elevators and roofs at several properties, as well as additional capital projects throughout the year.
+In 2016, Seattle Housing Authority addressed elevators and roofs at several properties, as well as additional capital projects throughout the year.
+The following description focuses on projects carried out for 2016, rather than expenditures based on capital fund year.